What Employers Can Find Out About You Online

 The Dark Side: Negative Information

-Removing certain types of content from your own social media pages may seem like enough, but people often forget about photos or content posted by other people that happen to contain their name as a tag.
-For example, if you went to a wild concert with a group and a friend posts photos and tags you, that may come up in a browser search, even if you never posted it on your own social media page.
+Removing certain types of content from your own social media pages may seem like enough, but don't forget about photos or content posted by other people that contain your name as a tag.
+For example, if you went to a wild concert with a group of people and a friend posts photos and tags you, that may come up in a browser search, even if you never posted it on your own social media page.
 Employers may search and find out other information such as:

 - Compromising pictures from your college days